I’ll forgive you if you’ve never heard of a tandem garage.

 Similarly, you can quickly sweep and dust off all the areas in the garage without much of a struggle.

-A tandem garage will often fit in with most house designs due to its small dimensions.
-You can easily create or attach one to your house, no matter its size.
+Due to its small dimensions, a tandem garage will often fit in with most house designs.
+You can easily create or attach one to your house, regardless of size.

 Once you purchase a house with a built-in tandem garage, it will cost you more money to convert it to another form, let’s say to a double garage.